Murder of Yara Gambirasio: Aftermath

 On 1 July 2016, the Corte d'Assise of Bergamo sentenced Bossetti to life imprisonment.
 In July 2017, the Corte d'Assise d'Appello di Brescia upheld the verdict.
 On 12 October 2018, the Court of Cassation confirmed Bossetti's life sentence.

 In November 2019, Bossetti's defence lawyers asked for a review of the DNA evidence.
 In March 2021, their request was not accepted because there was no more DNA to be analysed.
 This led in December 2022 to an investigation of Letizia Ruggeri, chief investigator on the case, accused of misdirection and trial fraud.
+In September 2024, the case against Ruggeri was dismissed, the judge finding that she had not intentionally destroyed evidence.

 In 2024, Netflix released a documentary series, named The Yara Gambirasio Case: Beyond Reasonable Doubt, covering the abduction, trial and issues surrounding the DNA.